Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Discussion

 In this work, we consider solving the Maximum Clique problem using a combination of graph decomposition and parallel quantum annealing.
 To be precise, we base our solution on the DBK algorithm \cite{Pelofske2019mc} to decompose an arbitrary input graph to subgraphs of any pre-specified cutoff level sizes.
 We then employ the D-Wave Advantage System 4.1, a quantum annealer manufactured by D-Wave Systems, Inc., to solve the subproblems generated during the decomposition.
 In order to best leverage the capabilities of the D-Wave annealer, we embed and solve several of the generated subproblems simultaneously, an idea previously introduced under the name of parallel quantum annealing in the literature \cite{Pelofske2022parallel}.
 Therefore, this work shows the end-to-end process required to solve large maximum clique problems to (near) optimality using a quantum annealer.

 Using the DBK algorithm in connection with D-Wave Advantage System 4.1, we are able to sample ground state solutions of MC problems of up to $120$ vertices, and additionally employ parallel quantum annealing to speed up the computations.
 We demonstrate that in some cases, the resulting algorithm can compute maximum cliques in high density graphs up to around two to three orders of magnitude faster than a classical solver.
-Current NISQ annealing devices are not necessarily expected to outperform classical algorithms, although a scaling advantage has been demonstrated on quantum annealing simulating geometrically frustrated magnets \cite{King_2021}.
+Current NISQ annealing devices are not necessarily expected to outperform classical algorithms, although a scaling advantage using quantum annealing has been demonstrated in \cite{King_2021}.
+The experiment reported in \cite{King_2021} considers the simulation of geometrically frustrated magnets (which reduces to a 0-1 integer programming problem on a given geometric lattice) using quantum annealing, and demonstrates that a quantum annealing processor can provide a computational advantage over the classical counterpart, path-integral Monte Carlo (PIMC).